jshph/enzyme/temp roadmap.md

 - there's definitely a bug that reflects the index doesn't have enough docs because the output gets hallucinated.
 Need to fix that -- before submitting prompt the index should be run.
 Noticing this happens when i navigate tabs to Prompt, possibly interrupting a process

 finalizing steps...
-- get an apple developer account
-- migrate the api key to server side / the gen to server side (consider using streamObjects)

 <!--
 # Sketching out the Prompt Builder / Recipe Home